marcozenere/XAI_Survey/README.md

 XAI survey for Master's thesis.
 Application developed in Python and hosted in Binder.
 The application uses Voilà for render the application as webapp.

-## License
-For open source projects, say how it is licensed.

 ## How to run the application
 Click on the banner below to run the application.